-- We support the EU Delegation to Vietnam by providing market-specific regulatory and practical information on Vietnam so as to ensure a strong, implementable EU-Vietnam FTA.
+- We support the EU Delegation to Vietnam by providing market-specific regulatory and practical information on Vietnam.
 This also includes informing visiting high-ranking officials from the European Commission, the private sector and others about the current Vietnamese business situation and the challenges we face.